notescs/notescs.github.io/content/posts/brian-kernighan-algorithm-count-set-bits.md

 ## Approach-1: Naive

-Naive algorithm is to use to binary representation of the number and count the number of set bits.
+Naive algorithm is to use the binary representation of the number and count the number of set bits.

 C++ code: